Carrots Are Orange

 Spaghetti in A Hot Dog Bun: Having the Courage to Be Who You Are

-This book encourages kids to be true to who they are even in challenging situations.
-Even though the pressures in life make being kind seem “uncool” in the moment, we must teach kids that being the best person you can be is always cool.
+This book encourages kids to be true to their identity even in challenging situations.
+Even though the pressures in life make being kind seem “uncool” at the moment, we must teach kids that being the best person you can be is always cool.

 Books about Courage The Talking Eggs